joshber/jb.n/content/_index.md

 reduce the dimensionality of experience in analysis can seem like an act of violence, in particular toward those whose experience has been characterized as deviant.

-But, in fact, done with sensitivity, rigorous measurement represents a critical tool of advocacy on behalf of the marginalized.
+But, in fact, rigorous measurement represents a critical tool of advocacy on behalf of the marginalized.

 Take psychosis.
-Over the past ten years, as efforts to identify the neurophysiological, epigenetic, and genetic determinants of psychosis have crystallized, it has become clear that these measures are often of limited value in the absence of detailed behavioral, phenomenological, and environmental data—what has come to be known as a *deep phenotype*.
+Over the past ten years, as efforts to identify the neurophysiological, epigenetic, and genetic determinants of psychosis have crystallized, it has become clear that these measures are of limited value in the absence of detailed behavioral, phenomenological, and environmental data — what has come to be known as a *deep phenotype*.

-Generally, efforts to elicit deep phenotypes rely on established techniques of anamnesis and physical diagnosis—semi-structured interviews, batteries, neurological exams, collation of education and hospitalization records, and sometimes collection of endocrine factors.
-These exclude some of the potentially most significant dimensions of behavior, phenomenology, and environment, to wit, those that unfold in how the individual experiences the world on a day-to-day basis *in the wild* — circadian rhythms of social contact, ambient light and sound exposure, and transient peaks and troughs in mood, motor vigilance, other-directedness, social anxiety, and trust and mistrust.
+Generally, efforts to elicit deep phenotypes rely on established techniques of anamnesis and physical diagnosis — semi-structured interviews, batteries, neurological exams, collation of education and hospitalization records, and sometimes collection of endocrine factors.
+These exclude some of the most significant dimensions of behavior, phenomenology, and environment, to wit, those that unfold in how the individual experiences the world on a day-to-day basis *in the wild* — circadian rhythms of social contact, ambient light and sound exposure, and transient peaks and troughs in mood, motor vigilance, other-directedness, social anxiety, and trust and mistrust.

-So the question is: *How might we observe these things?* What we need is a new genre of behavioral–phenomenological–environmental measure, using high-resolution remote sensing to evoke study participants’ subjective states of being and perisomatic environment in real time.
+So the question is: *How might we observe these things?* What we need is a new genre of behavioral–phenomenological–environmental measure, using high-resolution remote sensing to elicit study participants’ subjective states of being and perisomatic environment in real time.
 This I call *deep social phenomics.*

 Deep social phenomics combines validated methods of experience sampling with state-of-the-art techniques of signals processing, including the use of convolutional neural networks for the automated extraction of socially salient high-level environmental features from panoramic image data collected *by the participants* as they go about their daily lives.
-It leverages recent advances in cloud-based microservice architecture and digital optics that have made it possible to involve participants directly and actively in the production of data — and sometimes in the design of research questions — while keeping the protocol noninvasive and even fun.
+It leverages recent advances in cloud-based service architecture and digital optics that have made it possible to involve participants directly and actively in the production of data — and sometimes in the design of research questions — while keeping the protocol noninvasive and even fun.

 The question of how to evoke a deep social phenotype in the field while staying critically engaged with the difficulties of representing behavior in a way that is concise, expressive, and politically reflexive all at the same time has been an abiding theme of my research since 2013.
-This question stands at the heart of my 2015 book, *Computable Bodies*, not to say my concurrent work at the Wellcome-funded research initiative Hubbub and new projects since — more to come.
+This question stands at the heart of my 2015 book, *Computable Bodies*, not to say my concurrent work at the Wellcome-funded research initiative Hubbub.
+New projects are in the works — more to come.

-## Stillness
+## Ditch kit

-Coming soon.
+*Ditch Kit* is a meditation on the process of sloughing off material things, of reducing the stock of one’s worldly possessions to something that fits in a knapsack.
+It is about becoming intimately familiar with the practical significance of volumes and stowage spaces: what one can fit in twenty liters, in thirty, what will fit under an aisle seat as opposed to a window.
+It is about becoming obsessed with paring down one’s wardrobe, cutting away redundancies and indulgences, formulating a uniform.
+It is about the odd blend of precarity and privilege that comes with living this way and with how renouncing consumer excess becomes a form of consumer excess in itself as the effort to identify the one object that will take the place of ten takes over one’s life.
+It is about the substitution of corporeal technologies—of exercise, of thermoregulation—for material ones.
+Above all it is about stillness, about the longing for a place to unpack and hear silence, or at least something other than the spectrally unstructured hum of transit spaces.

+Over the past ten years, two things have dominated my encounters with the built world.
+One has been transitory living and my increasingly vexed relationship with objects.
+The other has been tinnitus and my increasingly vexed relationship with sound.
+I hear monaurally, in just one ear, so I can neither localize sounds in space nor extract speech and other auditory objects from noisy backgrounds.
+As tinnitus and related pathologies of hearing have become standing features of my acoustic experience, I have started to see how deeply monaurality has shaped me as a body and as a person.
+A couple years ago I began making sound recordings with the aim of making sense of how sound participates in our sensorimotor, affective, and political lives, above all our encounters with pain.
+Lately I have come to see that movement is equally implicated in pain, that the punctuated stasis of transitory life, the periods of bodily confinement and waiting, stand in an antagonistic relationship with stillness in both its acoustic and motoric senses.

+*Ditch Kit* represents a successor to *Meat.* It draws together a number of strands in my thinking over the past five years.
+One of these concerns the deep history of technology and the degree to which different kinds of technologies are archaeologically legible and thus salient for our sense of where we come from, where we are going, and the mode and tempo of cultural evolution.
+A second concerns the human enmeshment in the world of living things and the nature of our relationships to other large-bodied animals, to trees and other plant life, and to the microbiota that form the greater part, by information content, of the holobionts that we are.
+A third concerns social acceleration and its concomitants: climate change, economic volatility, and growing interest in bodily techniques for fostering mindfulness and resilience that often serve to paper over rather than address the injustices of social acceleration.
+Above all, this will be a work that aspires to cast light on the violence of the ascetic impulse, the ways in which renouncing objects and even a fixed living situation in the interest of achieving stillness entails complicity in the accelerationist churn that makes stillness, silence, and material security increasingly inaccessible to most people in the world.

 ## Selected writing